pitter-patterz/final_pj/p3/readme.md

 + Run train.py to train your VIT.
 Remember to set the argument --data-path and --weights (if you have downloaded pretrained weights).

-+ Run predict.py to test the model on images from --img_path.
++ Run predict.py to test the model.

+Our trained VIT (accuracy=66.62) can be downloaded from https://pan.baidu.com/s/1Jl7Afbr-GDblsmgrd5dAMw (pwd:rjjb).